Condenser (optics)

-A condenser is an optical lens which renders a divergent beam from a point source into a parallel or converging beam to illuminate an object.
+A condenser is an optical lens that renders a divergent light beam from a point light source into a parallel or converging beam to illuminate an object to be imaged.

 Condensers are an essential part of any imaging device, such as microscopes, enlargers, slide projectors, and telescopes.
-The concept is applicable to all kinds of radiation undergoing optical transformation, such as electrons in electron microscopy, neutron radiation and synchrotron radiation optics.
+The concept is applicable to all kinds of radiation undergoing optical transformation, such as electrons in electron microscopy, neutron radiation, and synchrotron radiation optics.

 Microscope condenser

 Condensers are located above the light source and under the sample in an upright microscope, and above the stage and below the light source in an inverted microscope.
 They act to gather light from the microscope's light source and concentrate it into a cone of light that illuminates the specimen.
 The aperture and angle of the light cone must be adjusted (via the size of the diaphragm) for each different objective lens with different numerical apertures.

 Condensers typically consist of a variable-aperture diaphragm and one or more lenses.
 Light from the illumination source of the microscope passes through the diaphragm and is focused by the lens(es) onto the specimen.
 After passing through the specimen the light diverges into an inverted cone to fill the front lens of the objective.